Skip to main content

 Common Paymaster: Best for Corporate Groups

-The Common Paymaster system, on the other hand, is best suited for corporate groups or conglomerates with multiple related entities.
+The common paymaster system, on the other hand, is best suited for corporate groups or conglomerates with multiple related entities.
 This system is particularly effective for businesses where employees work across different companies within the same corporate family

 5: Control and Flexibility: How Do They Hold Up